 - An invitation to propose a name for the Scholarship.

-- Invitations to 2021 Jubilee events and other special gatherings.
+- Invitations to exclusive events and other special gatherings.

 - Those who give £250,000 or more may be proposed for Oxford University honours.